MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/New-MgSecurityAlertV2.md

   - `[ThreatFamilyName <String>]`: Threat family associated with this alert.
   - `[Title <String>]`: Brief identifying string value describing the alert.

-COMMENTS <IMicrosoftGraphSecurityAlertComment\[]>: Array of comments created by the Security Operations (SecOps) team during the alert management process.
+`COMMENTS <IMicrosoftGraphSecurityAlertComment[]>`: Array of comments created by the Security Operations (SecOps) team during the alert management process.
   - `[Comment <String>]`: The comment text.
   - `[CreatedByDisplayName <String>]`: The person or app name that submitted the comment.
   - `[CreatedDateTime <DateTime?>]`: The time when the comment was submitted.

-EVIDENCE <IMicrosoftGraphSecurityAlertEvidence1\[]>: Collection of evidence related to the alert.
+`EVIDENCE <IMicrosoftGraphSecurityAlertEvidence[]>`: Collection of evidence related to the alert.
-  - `[CreatedDateTime <DateTime?>]`: The time the evidence was created and added to the alert.
+  - `[CreatedDateTime <DateTime?>]`: The date and time when the evidence was created and added to the alert.
+The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+  - `[DetailedRoles <String[]>]`:
   - `[RemediationStatus <String>]`: evidenceRemediationStatus
   - `[RemediationStatusDetails <String>]`: Details about the remediation status.
-  - `[Roles <String[]>]`: The role/s that an evidence entity represents in an alert, e.g., an IP address that is associated with an attacker will have the evidence role 'Attacker'.
+  - `[Roles <String[]>]`: One or more roles that an evidence entity represents in an alert.
+For example, an IP address that is associated with an attacker has the evidence role Attacker.
-  - `[Tags <String[]>]`: Array of custom tags associated with an evidence instance, for example to denote a group of devices, high value assets, etc.
+  - `[Tags <String[]>]`: Array of custom tags associated with an evidence instance.
+For example, to denote a group of devices or high value assets.
   - `[Verdict <String>]`: evidenceVerdict

 ## RELATED LINKS